Standard Referenced Grading K-5

 Standards Referenced Grading began at NCSD with a committee of interested educators and stakeholders in 2018 to research and recommend a new reporting method.
 Eight schools excitedly volunteered to pilot standards-referenced grading in the 2020-21 academic year.
 Throughout the pilot, feedback regarding the process and implementation was collected to ensure a successful and smooth transition for all Elementary schools in the fall of 2021.
 We greatly appreciate the dedication and expert feedback of the focus groups, school staff, and parents who offered recommendations for ensuring a successful rollout of Standards Referenced Grading across the district.

-As the school year gets underway in September we will be sharing informational documents and resources to assist parents and guardians in remaining informed and engaged in the new standards-referenced grading process.
-Your child's teacher and school will also be a terrific resource in helping communicate the benefits and tools of the new grading system.
+Click the links below for informational documents and resources to assist you in remaining informed and engaged in the new standards-referenced grading process.
+Your child's teacher and school are a terrific resource in helping communicate the benefits and tools of the new grading system.
 We look forward to continued collaboration with parents and guardians as we work to make these improvements to benefit student learning.
-Stay tuned for further information and details throughout the summer and into the school year!